gispos/AvsPmod/readme_ScriptSelector.txt

 Note for Notes:
 Note can be saved Edit > 'Change note'
-Or the note is read from the script if #note: is found in the script in the first 10 lines (the line must start with #note:)
+Or the Note is read from the script if #note: is found in the script in the first 10 lines (the line must start with #note:)
+If a 'Note' is found in the script, the existing 'Note' is overwritten.

+Color Markers and Flag:
+Who wants to use it... it is available .)

+Disaster!:
+Tab Context Menu 'Disaster! reopen last data'
+If you accidentally delete all tabs or make another mistake, DO NOT CLOSE THE WINDOW! but use this menu, then the data will be loaded as it was before you started the Script Selector.